viernes, 16 de diciembre de 1988

 (Pintura del artista surcoreano J. Won Han)

-What a happy day when the sun shines
+What a happy day when the sun shines,

-and the night when the moon comes!
+and the night when the moon appears!

-Happy when you get the scented
+Happy are you when the scented

-aroma of red rose some.
+perfume of some red rose arrives.

-How happy the palate you enjoy
+How happy the palate that delights

-And how happy I can feel,
+And how happy I can feel—

 martes, 5 de julio de 1988